MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Calculated_Properties.md

 ```

 This example creates an HTML table containing a list of PowerShell aliases and
 the number parameters for each aliased command.
-The values of **ParamCount**
+The values of
-column are centered.
+**ParameterCount** column are centered.

 ### Format-Custom